lorinc/ai-pilot-assessment-engine/docs/exploratory_assessment_architecture.md

 **Data Readiness: 60% mapped, 70% confident**

 Confirmed:
-- data_availability: 80% ✓ (you said "3 years of sales data")
+- data_availability (Sales): 80% ✓ (you said "3 years of sales data")

 Unconfirmed (I inferred these, but you haven't validated):
-- data_quality: 20% (from "data scattered across 5 systems")
+- data_quality varies by system:
+  • Salesforce CRM: 30% (from "incomplete data" and "duplicates")
+  • Sales overall: 45% (inferred from Salesforce issues)
-- data_governance: 15% (from "no formal policies")
+- data_governance (Sales): 15% (from "no formal policies")

 **What you can do now:**
-You can evaluate basic forecasting projects, but confidence is lower on data quality.
+You can evaluate sales forecasting projects, but confidence varies by which system you'd use.

 Want to confirm those inferences, or should we move on?"
 ```